kubernetes/test-infra/coverage/docs/design.md

   - it can be configured to return with a non-zero status if coverage falls below threshold.

 ## Users
-The pre-submit tool is intended for a developer to see the impact on code coverage of his/her commit.
-It can also be used by repo managers to block any PR from merging if the coverage falls under customized threshold.
+The pre-submit mode is intended for a developer to see the impact on code coverage of his/her commit.

-The post-submit testgrid report is for repo managers and/or test infra team to monitor code coverage stats over time.
+The post-submit mode, provides input for TestGrid - TestGrid is for repo managers and/or test infra team to monitor code coverage stats over time.

 ## Programming Language Supported
 The code coverage tool only collect code coverage for Go files

 # Design of Test Coverage Tool
-We pack the test coverage feature in a container, that is triggered to run by a CI/CD system such as prow, in response to Github events such as pulls and merges.The behavior varies in presubmit and postsubmit workflows, which is discussed in latter sections.

 The tool takes input from three sources
 1. It runs test coverage profiling on target repository.
+  - target directory can be passed as flags when running the binary.
+E.g "--cov-target=./pkg/"
-2. It reads previously stored post-submit code coverage profile from gcs bucket.
+2. (In pre-submit workflow only) It reads previously stored post-submit code coverage profile from gcs bucket.
 The profile serves as a base of comparison for presubmit delta coverage.
+  - The value of following three flags will be used to locate the code coverage profile in GCS bucket, note that the values are examples and the first two values should be different for your own project
+    - "--postsubmit-gcs-bucket=knative-prow"
+    - "--postsubmit-job-name=post-knative-serving-go-coverage"
+    - "--profile-name=coverage_profile.txt"
 3. Variables passed through flags.
 Those variables include directory to run test coverage, file filters and threshold for desired coverage level.
+Here is a list of these variables.
+Again, the values to the right of the equality sign are just examples.
+    - "--artifacts=$(ARTIFACTS)"
+    - "--cov-target=./pkg/"
+    - "--cov-threshold-percentage=81"

 Here is the step-by-step description of the pre-submit and post-submit workflows